 Prior to installing a septic system a soil technician will conduct a percolation test to determine if the soil on a building site will be suitable for a leech field.
 The percolation test evaluates the ability of the soil to absorb the sewage effluent.
 The leech field should be located 100 feet from a well or a pond.
 If property constraints limit the available distance from water sources, the leech field should not be constructed uphill from the well.
 Leech distances also apply to your neighbor's well and ponds.

-Septic tanks are used in rural areas and unincorporated residential subdivisions all across the country.
-According to the U.S. Census Bureau, "about 26 million homes (one-forth of all homes) in America are served by decentralized waste water treatment systems."
+Septic tanks are commonly used in rural areas and unincorporated residential subdivisions all across the country.
 A major consideration when building a new home in a rural area is the suitability of the land for a septic system.
 There must be sufficient land to support the size of leech field that will handle your family's waste disposal needs.